alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 as he was watching carpenters work he was mesmerized by how they always took the time to clean the working area and the power tools they had used.

-## 🦾 Building Tools
+## 🦾 Building Stuff

 Now if we look at _great_ professionals, they are able not just to pick great tools and take care of them;
-they can also build their own tools.
+they can also build their own.

 While I don't pretend to be a great professional,
 I have polluted the tooling space with my feeble attempts.